jonase/eastwood/README.next.md

     Subprocess failed

-Adding `:out "warn.txt"` to the options map will cause all of the Eastwood warning lines, and no other output, to be written to the file `warn.txt`.
+Adding `:out "warn.txt"` to the options map will cause all of the Eastwood warning lines and 'Entering directory' lines, but no others, to be written to the file `warn.txt`.
 This file is useful for stepping through warnings as described in the [Editor Support](https://github.com/jonase/eastwood#editor-support) section.

 Available options for specifying namespaces and paths are: